Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Stem cells are immature cells that are the starter cells for all types of body tissues.
+Stem cells are immature cells that are the starter cells for all types of blood cells.
 A stem cell transplant uses stem cells to replace bone marrow that contains cancer.
 These stem cells will grow and become new and healthy bone marrow.
 The bone marrow with cancer is first destroyed with high-dose chemotherapy.
-Or, this may be done with radiation to the whole body.
+Sometimes this is done along with radiation to the whole body.
 Healthy stem cells are then put in your body.

 A doctor may advise a stem cell transplant in cases like these: